jina-ai/jina/docs/tutorials/chatbot.md

 `MyIndexer` exposes 2 endpoints: `index` and `search`.
 To perform indexing, we use [DocumentArrayMemmap](https://docs.jina.ai/api/jina.types.arrays.memmap/#jina.types.arrays.memmap.DocumentArrayMemmap)` which is a Jina data type.
-Indexing is a simple as adding the documents to the `DocumentArrayMemmap`.
+Indexing is a simple as adding the Documents to the `DocumentArrayMemmap`.

 ```{admonition} See Also
 :class: seealso
 Learn more about {ref}`DocumentArrayMemmap<documentarraymemmap-api>`.
 ```
-To perform the search operation, we use the method `match` which will return the top match for the query documents using the cosine similarity.
+To perform the search operation, we use the method `match` which will return the top match for the query Documents using the cosine similarity.

 ```{admonition} See Also